Desktop quick start guide

 Start your first sculpt

-On opening Modeler for the first time, you will be presented with the home screen.
-The home screen holds some useful links, as well as offering the options to open a Modeler file or create a new scene.
-Click New to create a new scene.
+On opening Modeler, the Welcome screen appears.
+The Welcome screen holds some useful links, as well as offering the options to open a Modeler file or create a new scene.

 Move around the scene